iamYole/DIO-DevOps-Projects/Project 24 - Container Orchestration with Kuburnetes Part 1/README.md

-# Container Orchestration with Kubernetes Part 1
+# Container Orchestration with Kubernetes Part 1 - Installing Kubernetes from Groud Up

 In previous projects, we learnt about containers, it's usefulness, and how to containerize applications.
 In this project, we will be introduce to Container Orchestration and Kubernetes.